paytrail/api-documentation/docs/payment-method-providers.md

 ### General limitations

 Some payment method providers have minimum and/or maximum amounts for the purchases.
-These are not currently enforced by the API for other than Mash and AinaPay.
+These are not currently enforced by the API for other than AinaPay.

 ### Refunds